 - Go completely plastic free

-Take the Plastic Free July challenge and you’ll receive support, encouragement and advice throughout the month.
+Take the Plastic Free July challenge, and you’ll receive support, encouragement, and advice throughout the month.
 Speak to your family, friends, work friends, and school or flatmates about attempting the challenge together.
-Everything is easier in a group, plus you are spreading the word and increasing the impact!
-Attempting to go plastic free isn’t easy, but if we are going to curb plastic pollution this challenge is a great way to start – it allows us to reflect on our habits as consumers and look for alternative choices.
+Everything is easier in a group, plus you are spreading the word and increasing the impact.
+Trying to go plastic free isn’t easy, but if we are going to curb plastic pollution, this challenge is a great way to start—it allows us to reflect on our habits as consumers and look for alternatives.

 7 tips for avoiding plastic

 Avoiding plastic is not synonymous with avoiding coffee.
-I repeat.
-You don’t kick your caffeine habit or dehydrate to avoid plastic.
-Reusable cups and bottles can also serve as trendy accessories, and get you a discount at your fave café.
-Check out KeepCup, Frank Green, JOCO and S’well bottles.
+I repeat—there’s no need to kick your caffeine habit or dehydrate to avoid plastic.
+Reusable cups and bottles can simultaneously serve as trendy accessories and get you a discount at your fave café.
+Check out KeepCup, Frank Green, JOCO, and S’well bottles.

 2. Ditch the plastic bag when you shop

-The reusable bag should be any the ethical fashionista’s best friend!
-While many supermarkets and grocery stores now encourage shoppers to bring their own bags, one of the easiest places to forget is when you’re shopping for clothes.
-A great way to make sure you’re never caught out is to always keep some compact bags tucked in your handbag.
-For those of you in the US, we recommend Baggu, and in Australia try Envirosax.
+The reusable bag should be any ethical fashion lover’s best friend.
+While many supermarkets and grocery stores now encourage shoppers to bring their own bags (or have even banned plastic bags entirely), one of the most common places to forget them is when you’re shopping for clothes.
+A great way to make sure you’re never caught out is to always keep some compact bags tucked in your handbag or pocket.
+For those of you in the US, we recommend Baggu, and in Australia, try Envirosax, or invest in a daily sustainable tote bag that can fit your purchases too.

 Make (and mind) your own beeswax fabric food wrapping to replace cling wrap.
-You can try a cheap and easy DIY beeswax wraps (including vegan wraps) or alternatively you can purchase some from Beeswrap.
+You can try cheap and easy DIY beeswax wraps (including vegan wraps), or you can purchase some from Beeswrap.
+Or simply pop your leftovers in a reusable container and ditch the wrapping altogether.

 5. Brush better

 Toothbrushes are one of life’s necessities.
 But being committed to your dental hygiene doesn’t mean you need to contribute to plastic pollution.
-By investing in a biodegradable bamboo or wooden toothbrush, you’ll be looking after yourself, and the planet.
+By investing in a biodegradable bamboo or wooden toothbrush, you’ll be looking after yourself and the planet.
+There are also a myriad of more sustainable electric toothbrush options popping up on the market.
+While they may cost more up front, they are designed to last for years to come and many of the replacement heads are recyclable, meaning less waste overall.
+They are also a great option if you find it tricky to stick to the 2 minute rule with manual brushes.

-Make ‘no’ your favourite word this July.
-You might be surprised how often we accept plastic packaging when we’re out shopping – without even realising it.
-Be ready tell every shop attendant ‘no thanks’ before they hand you your plastic bag, and make sure your bartender knows you want your cocktail with no straw.
-If straws are a must for you, no problem, get yourself one of these beauties.
+Make “no” your favourite word this July.
+You might be surprised how often we accept plastic packaging when we’re out shopping without even realising it.
+Be ready to tell every shop attendant “no, thanks” before they hand you your plastic bag or cutlery, and make sure your bartender knows you want your cocktail with no straw.
+If straws are a must for you, no problem—get yourself one of these beauties.

 7. Be prepared

-Fast-fashion is full of plastic.
-From the production process to the microfibres in textiles, to the plastic packaging, you may be surprised how much plastic it takes to make one piece of clothing.
-Avoid creating extra waste by learning to op-shop like a pro, or use the Good On You app to find clothing made from natural sustainable materials.
+Fast fashion is full of plastic.
+From the production process to the microfibres in textiles to the plastic packaging, you may be surprised how much plastic it takes to make one piece of clothing.
+Avoid creating extra waste by learning to op-shop like a pro, or use the Good On You app or directory to find clothing made from more sustainable materials.

 We’re all in this together